 Promotion of education and fostering multicultural friendships: these are the heart of Education Programs.
-The two sub-groups Foreign Students Circle and Volunteers for the Visually Impaired have been providing fun-filled worthwhile programs for decades..
+The three sub-groups Foreign Students Circle, Volunteers for the Visually Impaired and English Outreach for Children have been providing fun-filled worthwhile programs for decades.

 Foreign Students Circle (FSC) events help foreign students gain a deeper understanding of Japanese culture and customs.
 FSC is a wonderful opportunity for CWAJ members as well as foreign students to learn about Japanese culture and customs while making friends with CWAJ members and other international students.